N1teshift/websites/packages/infrastructure/docs/guides/monitoring.md

 ### Setting Up Alerts

-- **Sentry**: Configure in Sentry project settings
 - **Firebase**: Use Firebase Alerts (if available)
 - **Uptime Monitoring**: Configure in monitoring service (UptimeRobot, Pingdom, etc.)

 ## Troubleshooting

-### Errors Not Appearing in Sentry

-1. Check `SENTRY_DSN` is set
-2. Verify Sentry is initialized in Next.js app
-3. Check browser console for Sentry errors
-4. Verify network requests to Sentry are not blocked

 ### Performance Metrics Not Showing